How Will I Know: Other covers and samples

 In January 2004, British dance group LMC released the song "Take Me to the Clouds Above", which interpolates the first four lines of "How Will I Know" over a sample of "With or Without You" by Irish rock band U2.
 The song is credited to "LMC vs U2".
 In 2015, Dutch EDM duo W&W released the song "The One", sampling some elements of the song.
 In 1996, the Lemonheads included a cover of the song in both electric and acoustic versions on the single "If I Could Talk I'd Tell You".
+American pop punk band Hit the Lights covered the song in 2008.
+The song has been covered 73 times since its release, according to WhoSampled.